Welcome to today's edition of the Rush 24-7 podcast.

 That has no political significance whatsoever.

-That's simply an isolated one off from some crazy guy.
+That's simply an isolated one-off from some crazy guy.

-All G had is local.
+All jihad is local.

-But if you are Jared Lochner in the Gabby Giffords thing in uh in Arizona, or if you are James Holmes, whoever he is, a twenty-four-year-old guy, uh disturbed guy, uh takes the takes a small armory, takes more firepower than the average European Union Army can muster at short notice, and decides to go and gun down a movie theatre.
+But if you are Jared Lochner in the Gabby Giffords thing in Arizona, or if you are James Holmes, whoever he is, a 24-year-old guy, disturbed guy, takes a small armory, takes more firepower than the average European Union Army can muster at short notice, and decides to go and gun down a movie theater, unlike Major Hassan, that is not local.

 That is not specific.

-That is not a one off.
+That is not a one-off.

-It uh it's gotta be something bigger than that.
+It's got to be something bigger than that.

 You've been investigating the background of Jim Holmes here.